d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 is equivalent to f whenever x does not appear free in f.

-In this post we show how such &eta;-conversion transformation rule can or cannot be applied in Swift v3+ and the impact on the design and the expressiveness.
+In this post we show how such &eta;-conversion transformation rule can or cannot be applied in Swift v3+ and what's the impact on the design and the expressiveness.

 ## Function definition